CrossRef/event-data-user-guide/event-data-manual.md

 As Facebook events are pre-aggregated and don't record the relationship between the liker and the Item, Events are recorded against Facebook as a whole.
 Because we don't expect to collect events more than once per month per Item, we create an entity that represents Facebook in a given month.

 Each "Facebook Month" is recorded as a separate subject PID, e.g. `https://facebook.com/2016/8`.
-This PID a URI and doesn't correspond to an extant URL.
+This PID is a URI and doesn't correspond to an extant URL.
 Note that the metadata contains the URL of `https://facebook.com`.

-This strikes the balance between recording data against a consistent Subject whilst allowing easy analysis of numbers on a per-month basis.
+This approach strikes the balance between recording data against a consistent Subject whilst allowing easy analysis of numbers on a per-month basis.

 If you just want to find 'all the Facebook data for this DOI' remember that you can filter by the `source_id`.